B4s4cch1/Coursera-Python-Project/README.md

-##This project is by Couersera and IBM.
+# Python Project for Data Engineering
-##Python Project for Data Engineering
+## This project is by Coursera and IBM.

 This project uses requests and beautifulsoup for web scraping a web page to get the 10 top banks.
 We save the information using pandas and transform it using numpy.